 the BFO:object that is you,

+the BFO:determinable quality that is your height throughout your life,

-the BFO:quality that is your height,
+the BFO:determinate quality that is your height at t,

-the BFO:two-dimensional spatial region that is the distance from the top of your head to the base of your feet that is measured when we measure your height,
+the BFO:one-dimensional spatial region that is the distance from the top of your head to the base of your feet that is measured at t when we measure your height at t.

 The result of this measurement is referred to by means of

-the IAO:scalar measurement datum: ‘1.7 m tall’.
+the IAO:scalar measurement datum: ‘1.7 m tall at t’.